LabInternetPub/circular_dependencies/README.md

 In the code you'll find two classes:
 * ClassA_NeedsB: a class that has a reference to ClassB_NeedsA
 * ClassB_NeedsA: a class that has a reference to ClassA_NeedsB

+Both classes have the @Component annotation to ask Spring to create an object of their type.
+Once the objects are created Spring authomatically sets the crossed references by calling the corresponding set methods.
+Note that the @Autowired annotations are not needed since Spring knows that the references must be initialized and it finds the method for doing so.
+Actually it looks for a method with a name of the form *setAttributeName(AttributeType param)*